fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 (FQDN).

-A service is a collection of entities delivering a common functionality, such as checkout, billing etc. Aperture maintains a mapping of entity IP addresses to service names.
+A service is a collection of entities delivering a common functionality, such as checkout, billing and so on.
+Aperture maintains a mapping of entity IP addresses to service names.
 For each flow control decision request sent by an entity, Aperture looks up the service name and then decides which flow control components to execute.

 :::note

-An entity (K8s Pod, VM, etc.) may belong to multiple services.
+An entity (Kubernetes pod, VM) might belong to multiple services.

 :::